 The Wellbeing Centre is also used to support the safeguarding of students at Denmark Road.
 The Centre is used by students and staff to meet with parents/carers and external professionals to promote all aspects of student wellbeing and safety.

 Safeguarding Useful Links

-Denmark Road High School fully recognises our responsibility to safeguard and promote the welfare of the children and young people in their care, and that safeguarding is everyone’s responsibility.
-This system is described in statutory guidance Working Together to Safeguard Children and Keeping Children Safe in Education (Sept 2018).
+Denmark Road High School fully recognises our responsibility to safeguard and promote the welfare of the children and young people in our care, and that safeguarding is everyone’s responsibility.
+This system is described in statutory guidance Working Together to Safeguard Children and Keeping Children Safe in Education 2020

 Gloucestershire Safeguarding Children Board:

 If you are aware of any safeguarding issues during the school holidays please email email@example.com and add 'Safeguarding Concern' into the subject area.
 Any email sent marked for safeguarding will be responded to within 24 hours.